François Bayrou: Political views

-François Bayrou has been a vocal campaigner on a variety of issues, including reform of the political process, civil liberties, and free software (see DADVSI).
+Bayrou has been a vocal campaigner on a variety of issues, including reform of the political process, civil liberties, and free software (see DADVSI).
 During the 2007 presidential election campaign he described the European Union as "the most beautiful construction of all humanity".
 He called for France to play a greater role in the European Union's affairs, and supports the ratification of a European Constitution, in a more concise and readable form than the one voted down by the French electorate in 2005.

 In an interview with The New York Times in 2007, Bayrou said: "I am a democrat, I am a Clintonian, I am a man of the 'third way'".
 He positioned himself as a centrist, although he has historic ties to the right.
 His platform emphasises job creation, improvement of educational standards, improved conditions in the troubled suburbs, reduced government spending, a balanced budget and a stronger European Union, with France as its de facto leader.
 He has also criticized China's protection of the Sudanese government from UN Security Council sanctions.
 Bayrou was highly critical of the American economic model under George Bush and of the unregulated free market in general.
 He described the United States economic model as a "survival of the fittest" system, where it was often stated that money was people's only motivation, where higher education was too expensive, and where the middle class was shrinking.
 Bayrou criticized the Iraq war, saying it was "the cause of chaos" in the region.

 He criticized Nicolas Sarkozy's foreign policy, including the invitation of Libyan leader Muammar Gaddafi for a week-long state visit to France and the signing of military cooperation agreements with Libya.

-In 2009, he criticized statements by Pope Benedict XVI claiming that condoms promote AIDS.
-Bayrou called the remarks "unacceptable," adding that "the primary responsibility, particularly of Christians, is the defence of life...This is a continent in which tens of millions of women and men are dying."
+In 2009, he criticized statements by Pope Benedict XVI claiming that condoms promote AIDS on a journey to Cameroon.
+Bayrou called the remarks "unacceptable", adding that "the primary responsibility, particularly of Christians, is the defence of life...This [Africa] is a continent in which tens of millions of women and men are dying."

 He called for France to boycott the 2008 Summer Olympics, due to the poor human rights record in China and political unrest in Tibet.
 During a rally in Paris on 21 March he said that "if this drama does not stop, France would do itself credit by not coming to the Olympic Games", criticising China's opposition to sanctions against Sudan over its involvement in the humanitarian crisis in Darfur.

 Bayrou is fluent in Béarnese and often expresses his support for regionalism.

-Governmental functions

-Minister of National Education: 1993–1995.

-Minister of National Education, Higher education and Research: 1995–1997.